rokopi-byte/TFSagemakerDetection/README.md

 * Scripts for data preparation
 * aws_credentials: fill the files inside this folder with credentials that have s3 permission.
 This is required only if you want to upload logs and checkpoints during training.

-## Install Tensorflow Object Detection API

-You can follow the official [repo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1.md) to install locally the Tensorflow Object Detection API.
-This [tutorial](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/tensorflow-1.14/index.html) also cover most of things listed here, also explaining how to optionally install the COCO API for the metrics.

 ## Data preparation